 There is lots of good evidence that a positive mood is beneficial in lots of ways.
 For example, people tend to be more creative when they are in a positive mood than when they are in a neutral mood.
 They make better decisions in complex environments when they are in a positive mood.
 In addition, people in positive moods have more self-control resources.
 When you are feeling good, you are less likely to snap at a co-worker who annoys you than when you are not.

-And when you are feeling a little down (or perhaps just not feeling that good), a kitten video can jump-start a positive mood.
+And when you are feeling a little down (or perhaps just not feeling that good), funny cat videos can jump-start a positive mood.
 Once you are in a positive mood, two good things can happen.
 First, people’s behavior is often contagious.
 If you smile, the people around you are likely to smile as well.
 That means that making yourself a little happier can increase the happiness of the people around you.

 Second, your mood affects what you remember.
 When you feel good, you tend to remember positive things.
 When you feel bad, you tend to remember sad and stressful things.
 What you recall in turn influences your mood, so if you start out in a positive mood, that mood can be maintained by the things you remember.
 When you start out in a bad mood, the things you recall can make the bad mood persist.

-If you find yourself stuck in a bad mood, then watching some cute videos can provide a way to inject some positive feeling into your day in ways that might set you on the course to feeling good the rest of the day.
+If you find yourself stuck in a bad mood, then watching some funny cat videos can provide a way to inject some positive feeling into your day in ways that might set you on the course to feeling good the rest of the day.
+Need some more cuteness in your life?
+Check out these 21 cat photos that will melt your heart.

 Of course, small doses are the key to any mood enhancement.
 For one thing, you get the biggest effect on mood from the first video you watch.
 After that, you have already engaged the system that creates positive feeling from faces.
 Before long, you may habituate to the videos (as you may habituate to the effects of a drug), meaning that you are no longer getting any additional value from watching them.

-Plus, if you spend too much time watching cute videos, you will probably run out of time to take care of important things you need to accomplish, and the stress of missed deadlines can ruin the joy induced by big-eyed kittens.
+Plus, if you spend too much time watching funny cat videos, you will probably run out of time to take care of important things you need to accomplish, and the stress of missed deadlines can ruin the joy induced by big-eyed kittens.
+But first, find out the 17 things you never knew about cats before you get back to work.

 Courtesy Sterling Publishing Co., Inc.